spike-js/rfcs/architecture/configuration.md

 - Disabling source maps on `build`.
 Optional, default to `false`, set to false if minification is `false`.
 - Fetch function for providing data to reshape templates.
 Optional, default to `null`
+- Specifying vendor dependencies to be converted to "web_modules".
+An object of key value pairs, as `{ [key: string]: string }` representing the dependency name/id and the path to bundle.

 Configuration will not allow you to: